kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 The current implementation requires eviction requesters to set a `.spec.requesters` on the EvictionRequest in order for the EvictionRequest to be processed and the pod terminated.
 If the `.spec.requesters` field is left empty, the eviction request is canceled.
-Interceptors have to set the `.status.evictionRequestCancellationPolicy` to `Forbid` if they wish to prevent EvictionRequest cancellation.
+Interceptors cannot prevent EvictionRequest cancellation.

 Requesters are advised to reconcile the EvictionRequest object to ensure that the EvictionRequest is present, but they are not required to do so.